voverg/js-apps/good-todo/readme.md

 - `c` - remove all tasks
 - `j` or Arrow Down - move on tasks down
 - `k` or Arrow Up - move on tasks up
+- `h` or Arrow Left - go to the next tab
+- `l` or Arrow Right - go to the prev tab

 [Back to menu](#nav)